subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/Proteogenomics_DBsearch/RNAseq_DBsearch.md

 >>      proteins identified from the PSMs, as well as phosphorylation reports, relevant if
 >>      a phosphoproteomics experiment has been undertaken.
 >>
->>      More detailed information on peptide inference using SearchGUI and PeptideShaker can
->>      be found in our tutorial on [Peptide and Protein ID]({{site.baseurl}}/topics/proteomics/tutorials/protein-id-sg-ps/tutorial.html).

  ###  Hands-on: PeptideShaker
 >